Google Pixel 2016

 Single Review, online available, Medium, Date: 10/08/2016

-Source: Macworld.co.uk English EN→zh-CN Archive.org version
+Source: Macworld.co.uk EN→zh-CN Archive.org version

 This is the closest anybody has come to producing an iPhone.
 Not just in terms of design, but also features and price.
 It's very hard to distinguish between them.
 Bear in mind you'll have to pay for any apps again if you move from Apple to Google, and offset the free cloud storage with Google Pixel against any monthly iCloud plan.
 Gamers will appreciate the early VR approach in Google Pixel, but we think it's a stop-gap till a better VR option comes out.